 I met Jiovanni Cofiño when he was only 16 years old.
 I was so impressed at the time that he has played on every recording in Cuba I have ever made.
 He left Cuba and now lives in

 It has been a long ride, and the journey isn't over.
-Subscribe to my newsletter for some infrequent news about me (just being honest, this isn't a news site!)
+Subscribe to my newsletter for some infrequent news about me (just being honest, this isn't a news or internet marketing site!)

 1Richard Egües - Orquesta Aragon was called "la flauta mágica" and composed many Cuban standards, including El Bodeguero.